Fans flood back as UEFA club competitions begin season in style

 The 2022/23 attendance figures have also been impressive in the two Thursday competitions.
 A 74,000+ turnout for Manchester United’s 1-0 home loss to Real Sociedad helped bring the combined Europa League total up to around 700,000 (an average of just over 22,500 per game, with Arsenal yet to play at home), while close to 375,000 attended the Europa Conference League matches.

-Among the teams in action in the Europa Conference League were clubs from three nations playing for the first time at this level: Ballkani (Kosovo), Vaduz (Liechtenstein) and Ballkani, representing Liechtenstein and Žalgiris Vilnius (Lithuania), their participation helping to increase the visibility of football in their respective countries.
+Among the teams in action in the Europa Conference League were clubs from three nations playing for the first time at this level: Ballkani (Kosovo), Vaduz (Liechtenstein) and Žalgiris Vilnius (Lithuania), their participation helping to increase the visibility of football in their respective countries.

 The key message: European football is back in no uncertain terms after the pandemic.
 With four more matchdays to be played between now and the start of November, the action will again come thick and fast after the international window.